gcontreras3/100-days-of-code/r1-log.md

     I also worked a bit on the SearchBar App, which I should have it completed by Day 8.

     Thoughts: I am enjoying Java.

+### R1D7

+Today's Progress: I started a project with Java and springboot, I tried making a connection to MongoDB but I was getting an error that I am going to debug tomorrow.

+    Thoughts: Really enjoying Java.

+    No link yet